naeemaei/Golang-Tutorial/02-Introduction/Readme.md

 #### Linux:

-Run this commands in terminal:
+Run this commands in terminal or see this [link](https://git-scm.com/download/linux):

     sudo apt update
     sudo apt-get install git